The Advantages of 3D Printing for Mass Production

 If you need a 3D printed filament and bother with choosing the materials between PLA vs ABS, check out the article on our website.

-Polyamide or Nylon is a popular volume 3D printing material because of its strength, flexibility, and how it allows a high level of detail in printed products.
+Polyamide or Nylon is a popular material because of its strength, flexibility, and how it allows a high level of detail in printed products.
 The material is commonly used for printing products such as fasteners, toy cars, and figures.

 Resins

-Resins are less common 3D printing materials due to their limited flexibility and strength.
-They reach their end state when exposed to UV light and have different color options.
-Below are the three categories of resin materials you could use:
+Resins are not as widely used as other materials in 3D printing due to their inherent limitations in terms of flexibility and strength.
+These materials undergo a curing process when exposed to UV light and are available in various color options.
+But here are the three main categories of resin materials commonly used in 3D printing:

 This type of resin has a smooth surface and provides intricate details on small models.
 They are the perfect materials for testing designs.

-These types of resin have aesthetic appeals making them suitable for making products with rendered facial details.
+These types of resin have aesthetic appeal making them suitable for making products with rendered facial details.

 It is the strongest of the three and suitable for many products.
 It is suitable for models that must have a smooth surface and transparent appearance.